Sustainability Victoria is fully committed to supporting the Government’s directions under Victoria's Social Procurement Framework.

 Complaints Management Framework

-Complainant lodges a complaint to SV in a letter or email addressed to Chief Procurement Officer.
-Email address: firstname.lastname@example.org
+Step 1: Complainant lodges a complaint to SV in letter or email addressed to Chief Procurement Officer (CPO) (email address: firstname.lastname@example.org)

-Step 2: Within five working days SV acknowledges receipt of complaint.
+Step 2: Within 5 working days SV acknowledges receipt of complaint.
 Acknowledgment indicates as a minimum: